Ekultek/letmein/README.md

                         provided a string that will be searched as a regular expression and pull all the passwords that match the given expression
-  -W, --store           store the provided password into the encrypted
+  -W, --store           store a password in the database -u INFO, --update INFO
-                        database
-  -u [INFO], --update [INFO]
-                        update an existing password by looking for the associated information string --clean               erase everything in the home folder
+                        update an existing password by looking for the associated information string

+information:
+  arguments you can pass to provide information

+  -p PASSWORD, -P PASSWORD, --password PASSWORD
+                        provide a plaintext password to store
+                        (*default=prompt)
+  -i INFORMATION, -I INFORMATION, --info INFORMATION
+                        provide information about the password to store alongside (*default=prompt)

+misc:
+  arguments that don't fit into any other category

+  --clean               erase everything in the home folder --no-prompt           don't prompt to display the passwords in plaintext --answer ANSWER       pass the prompt answer in conjunction with `--no-
+                        prompt`

 ```

 If there is not password stored in the key file, you will be prompted to create a new one: